zchickenwang/book-notes/tech/zero-to-one.md

 ### Chapter 2: Party Like It's 1999

 * *"Madness is rare in individuals--but in groups, parties, nations, and ages it is the rule," Nietzsche wrote (before he went mad).
 (12)*
   Thus, a good way of finding contrarian truths is identifying what everyone agrees on.
-He gives as example the 1990's "New Economy", where it became commonplace for companies to assume heavy losses for page views.
+He gives as example the 1990's "New Economy", where it became commonplace for companies to assume heavy losses for popularity metrics like page views.
 As we know now, such thinking turned out to be a bubble (a conventional but incorrect belief).

 * *But the distortion caused by bubbles don't disappear when they pop.
 (13)*
   Interesting point here--and to a certain extent, we've taken measures aimed at avoiding the 2008 crisis (less voluntary regulation), but Thiel asks us to question if (1) we're misidentifying the causes of the crash, and (2) what could go wrong with a more-regulation approach?
 "The first step to thinking clearly is to question what we think we know about the past" (13).